MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/3-exercise-TBD.md

 ### Deploy the template

-Here you deploy a successful deployment using a ```storageSKU``` that is in the allowed list, then try to deploy the template using a SKU that is not in the allowed list.
+Here you deploy successfully using a ```storageSKU``` parameter that is in the allowed list, then try to deploy the template using a ```storageSKU``` parameter that is not in the allowed list.
 The second deployment will fail as expected.

 1. Run the following commands to deploy the template.